 Outdated and outclassed, the Outlander struggles to compete.
 Its high point is a standard tiny third-row seat, rare in this class.
-The Outlander received some suspension tweaks that made the ride a bit more absorbent but also more buoyant.
-Handling is clumsy, with lots of pronounced body lean in corners.
-Cabin noise levels have dropped slightly.
-Still, the base 166-hp, 2.4-liter four-cylinder is mated to a CVT that amplifies the engine's howl when you ask for more power.
-Acceleration is leisurely at 10 seconds from 0-60 mph, though its 24 mpg overall is competitive.
+Though the ride is absorbent, it is also buoyant and doesn't feel tied down.
+Handling is clumsy, with slow steering response and lots of body lean in corners.
+The base 166-hp, 2.4-liter four-cylinder is mated to a CVT that amplifies the engine's howl when you ask for power.
+Acceleration is leisurely at 10 seconds from 0 to 60 mph, though its 24 mpg overall is competitive.
 Top-tier GT trims get a 224-hp, 3.0-liter V6 and six-speed automatic.
-Forward-collision mitigation and lane-departure warning are available on some trims.
-The upcoming plug-in hybrid will cost over $40,000.
+Forward-collision warning and lane-departure warning are available on some trims.
+The upcoming plug-in hybrid will cost more than $40,000.